11,000+ partners and volunteers. 5,000+ staff.

-In alignment with the National Vision and Strategic Goals, CMHA NS Division’s mission is to support the Mental Health of all Nova Scotians.
-This mission is achieved through the provision of community-based supports and services that promotes positive mental health- quality of life- and prevents mental ill-health related injury and disease through:
+CMHAs in Nova Scotia support the mental health of all Nova Scotians.
+This is achieved through the provision of community-based supports and services that promote positive mental health-quality of life, and prevent mental ill-health related injury and disease through:

 - Strengthening our Collective Voice by developing collaborative and supportive relationships among multiple sectors and partners, in support of mental health for all;

 - Ensuring Quality Services through the provision of quality and timely, evidence-based mental health promotion- injury disease (mental health and addictions) awareness, education, training, programs and initiatives that mental health and quality of life for all Nova Scotians; and,

 - Enhancing Organizations’ Health by providing provincial and local community leadership to pilot and deliver innovative evidence-based mental health promotion, injury-disease recovery-based prevention supports and services for all Nova Scotians.